maestro-bene/UE-mobapp/README.md

 ## Projects and Exercises 🚀

+- **MyFirstApplication**: The end project, using all the different notions we discovered through this UE.
+- **MyBasicCounterApplication**: A basic exercise to manipulate Shared Preferences.
+- **MyIntentApplication**: A basic exercise to manipulate intents and launching activities.
+- **MyFragmentApplication**: An exercise to manipulate fragments.

 ## Tools & Technologies 🛠️

 This course has me working with:

 - **OS**: MacOS
 - **Shell**: Fish
 - **Terminal**: kitty